keptn/lifecycle-toolkit/docs/docs/use-cases/day-2-operations.md

 {% include "./assets/new-deployment.yaml" %}
 ```

-         OBSOLETE The `KeptnApp`, if defined by the user, should contain the
-         OBSOLETE reference to the newly added [workload](https://kubernetes.io/docs/concepts/workloads/).
-         OBSOLETE This is mandatory, as the [workload](https://kubernetes.io/docs/concepts/workloads/) itself is not able to
-         OBSOLETE progress if it is not part of a `KeptnApp`.
-         OBSOLETE For automatically discovered apps this is done
-         OBSOLETE automatically.
-         OBSOLETE
-         OBSOLETE ```yaml
-         OBSOLETE {% include "./assets/app-with-new-workload.yaml" %}
-         OBSOLETE ```

 After applying the updated manifests, you can monitor the status
 of the application and related [workloads](https://kubernetes.io/docs/concepts/workloads/) using the following commands: